d2l-ai/d2l-en/chapter_linear-networks/image-classification-dataset.md

 ## Reading a Minibatch

-To make our life easier when reading from the training and test sets, we use the built-in data loader rather than creating one from scratch.
+To make our life easier when reading from the training and test sets, we use the built-in data iterator rather than creating one from scratch.
 Recall that at each iteration, a load loader reads a minibatch of data with size `batch_size` each time.
-We also randomly shuffle the examples for the training data loader.
+We also randomly shuffle the examples for the training data iterator.

 ```{.python .input}
 batch_size = 256